sambartik/route2me/README.md

 Optionally, you can set a timeout value that will perform the same check again as stated above.

 > From my experience there was also a need to restart all dependant containers if ever wireguard container got restarted without changing its ID.
-Because of that I decided to enable this behaviour by setting ``R2M_RESTART_CORRECT`` enviroment variable accordingly.
+This is the reason why ``R2M_RESTART_CORRECT`` is set to ``True`` by default.

 # Configuration